 Never worry about your website going down, cloud hosting enables resources to be scaled up or down to handle the server load at any given moment.
-In addition, as your website grows – particularly so with e-commerce sites – additional storage space can be added easily without having to migrate the whole site onto a new server.
+In addition, as your website grows, additional storage can be added easily without having to migrate the whole website onto a new server.

-Because Cloud hosting is not reliant on a single physical computer, they are not so susceptible to hardware problems.
+Because Cloud hosting is not reliant on a single physical computer, it’s not so susceptible to hardware issues.
 Cloud hosting isolates each instance, ensuring that possible stress on one does not affect another’s performance.

 Cloud hosting keeps your content safe.
-By distributing server data across redundant servers, information hosted in the cloud is protected against hardware failure.
-Automated backups and snapshots ensure that server content stays safe and up-to-date.
+By distributing data across servers, information hosted in the cloud is protected against hardware failure.
+Automated backups and snapshots ensure that your data stays safe.

-In addition to the benefits outlined above, we use SSD (solid state drive) based cloud servers that support blazingly fast read-write requests.
-SSD servers cut loading times helping your site achieve better search engine rankings (did you know that Google takes in to account how quickly your web pages load when calculating your organic search position?); the faster your site loads, the better chance it has of appearing higher up in SERP listings.
+In addition to the benefits outlined above, we use SSD (solid state drive) servers that support blazingly fast read-write requests.
+SSD servers cut loading times helping your site achieve better search engine rankings (Google takes in to account how quickly web pages load when calculating your search position); the faster your site loads, the better chance it has of appearing higher up in listings.